Romso94/Minecraft-Easy-Server/README.md

 <p>2.
 Click on the button.</p>
 <p>3.
 Your server will be generated in a folder on your desktop.</p>

+<p>Note that to restart your server go to the folder created and run the file "run.bat"</p>

 <h2>🛠️ Installation Steps:</h2>

 <p>First, you need JAVA.</p>